mkdocs/mkdocs/docs/user-guide/configuration.md

 ### dev_addr

-Determines the address used when running `mkdocs serve`.
+Determines the address used when running `elstir serve`.
 Must be of the format `IP:PORT`.

-Allows a custom default to be set without the need to pass it through the `--dev-addr` option every time the `mkdocs serve` command is called.
+Allows a custom default to be set without the need to pass it through the `--dev-addr` option every time the `elstir serve` command is called.

 **default**: `'127.0.0.1:8000'`